hiptest/hiptest-publisher/docs/CONTRIBUTING.md

 Normally, you should see a lot of tests failing and that's totally normal (only 5 tests should pass).
 Now you have to update the expected output when exporting in Scala.
 That is the variables ``@<some name, mainly about the Foo Fighters>`` declared in the ``before(:each)`` block.
 For all expected output, we also added the corresponding text in Hiptest test description language.

-Once all the expectation are written, is it time to write the template.
+Once all the expectations are written, it is time to write the template.
 The simplest way is to copy the Ruby sources:

 ```shell
 mkdir templates/scala